faithshatt0/ADragonsCastleGame/README.md

 https://youtu.be/F7fqUVL70js

+*DISCLAIMER: ORIGINAL PROJECT CREATION WAS NOT ORGANIZED THROUGH GITHUB*

 Our game is a single player user-driven game consisting of an adventurous story line and tasks the user must complete to continue.
 A player must win two of the challenges we've included in order to progress the main story of adventure.
 In the end, they must defeat a ferocious fire-breathing dragon that has created chaos and turmoil in the user's town.